 How Do I Choose the Right EVSE?

 Level 2 EVSEs sell for between $400 to $1,000, and installation by a qualified electrician can run anywhere from $300 into the thousands of dollars, depending on the conditions of installation.
-There are tax credits to be found that help with the cost of purchase and installation.
+(The tax credits that help with the cost of purchase and installation were extended for the 2017 tax year, but we need to wait to see if the credit will be re-extended further.)
 Aside from the high-end Tesla, almost all EVs in the U.S. use the SAE-standard J1772 plug.
 However, although they work in the same way, not all chargers are created equal.

 “It’s not one-size-fits-all.
 You need to pick one to fit your needs,” says Moloughney, who has tested almost every EVSE model on the market for his blog.
 “Some vehicles can only accept a certain amount of current, but maybe your next vehicle will need more power.
 So should you future-proof now?
 If you can afford it, yes.”